You may wish to see an introductory page to this section first.

 Fortress: (left) side towards the town; (right) donjon

-At the centre of the valley a small hill was inhabited from the time of the Hittites; after the conquest of the region by the Romans, a colony was founded to control the valley and the Isaurian tribes in the mountains; the settlement was renamed Claudiopolis.
+At the centre of the valley a small hill was inhabited from the time of the Hittites; after the conquest of the region by the Romans, a colony was founded to control the Isaurian tribes in the mountains.
+It was named Claudiopolis after the emperor who gave it colonial status.
+It was tentatively identified in 1800 with modern Mut by Leake.
+The city's identity was confirmed from epigraphic evidence at the end of the XIXth century.
+Little remains of Claudiopolis, apart from reused building material and inscriptions in Mut and in the walls of the castle.

-In the XIIIth century the emirs of Laranda (Karaman) expanded their territories by conquering parts of the coastal strip and the Calicadnus valley acquired key importance for them.
+In the XIIIth century the emirs of Karaman expanded their territories by conquering parts of the coastal strip and the Calicadnus valley acquired key importance for them.
 The fortifications of Claudiopolis (by then known as Mut) were strengthened; the current fortress belongs to a large extent to that period.

 (left) Lal Aga Camii; (right) one of two identical mausoleums behind the mosque (with a stork nest)

-The main mosque of Mut was built in the XIVth century by a Karamanid governor of the town, who is thought to be buried in one of the kumbet (pyramidal mausoleums) behind the building; the mosque was modified in the following centuries and it was given a very Ottoman appearance.
+The main mosque of Mut was built in the XIVth century by a Karamanid governor of the town, who is thought to be buried in one of the kumbets (mausoleums which are typical of Seljuk architecture) behind the mosque.
+The portico is supported by ancient columns.

 Memories of the past in Mut's gardens and fortress

-In 1468 Ottoman Sultan Mehmet II (the conqueror of Constantinople) waged war on the Karamanids and defeated them: the inclusion in the vast Ottoman Empire meant a loss of importance for Mut as the importance of the Calicadnus Valley subsided.
+In 1468 Ottoman Sultan Mehmet II (the conqueror of Constantinople) waged war on the Karamanids and defeated them: the inclusion in the vast Ottoman Empire meant a significant loss of importance for Mut.

 The site of the Alahan Monastery